The No 1 reason B2B businesses miss their marketing targets

 Defining where you want to be at the outset makes it easy to plan what you need to do in order to get there.
 Without a strategy, you can’t measure your success and whether you’re achieving your desired outcomes, or goals.

 An important thing to remember when creating goals is to make sure they are Specific, Measurable, Attainable, Relevant and Time-bound, or S.M.A.R.T.
-Check out our Instagram post on the importance of S.M.A.R.T goals.
+Check out this blog post on the importance of S.M.A.R.T goals.

 Having a clear digital strategy not only defines your goals, it also helps you find your unique purpose and your brand values.
 When you know what your brand stands for, you can create a unique brand voice and identity that is true to your purpose.
 You can then apply that to all your digital assets and content to distinguish yourself from other players in your market.